Code-Institute-Submissions/Solitudes/README.md

 - User reactions.

 ### Following feedback was given:
-- Accessibility:
+- Accessibility:_
 All individuals found the website easy to access, from the home page to entering other tabs and external files.

-- User friendliness:
+- User friendliness:_
 All individuals where content with finding additional link en viewing available media content.

-- Appearance:
+- Appearance:_
-The website was seen as "friendly to the eyes", "clear" and "interactive, not but overdone".
+The website was seen as "friendly to the eyes", "clear" and "interactive, but not overdone".

-- Appeal:
+- Appeal:_
 Best graded appeals where the media content (video and audio) and "staring at reed on the home page screen while listening to audio samples".

-- User reactions:
+- User reactions:_
 User reactions where mostly positive and approving.

 ### Improvements: